TrevorHarless/TrevorHarless/README.md

-- Hi, I’m @TrevorHarless, this account is for posting projects from my school account located on GitHub Enterprise and for managing my personal projects.
+- Hi, I’m @TrevorHarless, I love software engineering and working with users!
+Currently iterating on [Holiday Lights Pro](https://apps.apple.com/us/app/holiday-lights-pro/id6751132656) which is a tool to support holiday light installation companies in their quoting and customer management processes.
+- I'm passionate about building software that makes people's lives easier.
 - Feel free to contact me @trevorharless.dev@gmail.com or connect with me on LinkedIn located in my bio!

-- Current Project: Lights app -- CRM and light mockup creation for holiday light installation companies

 <!---
 TrevorHarless/TrevorHarless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.